 It's impossible to understand the spiritual violence of modern work without understanding this history, which leads regularly to a direct clash between the morality of the employer and the common sense of the employee.
-No matter how much workers may have been conditioned in time discipline by primary schooling, they will see the demand to work continually at a steady pace for eight hours a day regardless of what there is to do as defying all common sense-and the pretend make-work they are instructed to perform as absolutely infuriating.27 they actually expected when they specified in a job ad that a worker must have a high school degree: a certain level of literacy?
+No matter how much workers may have been conditioned in time discipline by primary schooling, they will see the demand to work continually at a steady

+25 Those who designed modern universal education systems were quite explicit about all this: Thompson himself cites a number of them.
+I remember reading that someone once surveyed American employers about what it was they actually expected when they specified in a job ad that a worker must have a high school degree: a certain level of literacy?
 Or numeracy?
 The vast majority said no, a high school education, they found, did not guarantee such things-they mainly expected the worker would be able to show up on time.
 Interestingly, the more advanced the level of education, however, the more autonomous the students and the more the old episodic pattern of work tends to reemerge.

-The West Indian Marxist Eric Williams (1966) first emphasized the history of plantations in shaping the techniques of worker control later employed in factories; Marcus Rediker, The Slave Ship: A Human History (London: Penguin, 2004), adds ships, focusing on merchant vessels active in the slave trade, as the main other experiment-zone for rationalized work discipline during the period of merchant capital.
+26 The West Indian Marxist Eric Williams (1966) first emphasized the history of plantations in shaping the techniques of worker control later employed in factories; Marcus Rediker, The Slave Ship: A Human History (London: Penguin, 2004), adds ships, focusing on merchant vessels active in the slave trade, as the main other experiment-zone for rationalized work discipline during the period of merchant capital.
 Naval vessels are relevant, too, especially as they often employed unfree labor as well, since many of the sailors were "pressed" into service against their will.
 All of them involved contexts where in the absence of long traditions of what one could or could not demand of an employee-which were still felt to apply in areas that had emerged more directly from feudal relations-closely supervised work could itself be reorganized around new ideals of clocklike efficiency.